qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `ABANDONED_JOB_TIMEOUT`: **24h**: Timeout to cancel the jobs which have waiting status, but haven't been picked by a runner for a long time
 - `SKIP_WORKFLOW_STRINGS`: **[skip ci],[ci skip],[no ci],[skip actions],[actions skip]**: Strings committers can place inside a commit message or PR title to skip executing the corresponding actions workflow

-`DEFAULT_ACTIONS_URL` indicates where the Gitea Actions runners should find the actions with relative path.
+`DEFAULT_ACTIONS_URL` indicates where the RIA Hub Actions runners should find the actions with relative path.
 For example, `uses: actions/checkout@v4` means `https://github.com/actions/checkout@v4` since the value of `DEFAULT_ACTIONS_URL` is `github`.
 And it can be changed to `self` to make it `root_url_of_your_gitea/actions/checkout@v4`.

 Please note that using `self` is not recommended for most cases, as it could make names globally ambiguous.
-Additionally, it requires you to mirror all the actions you need to your Gitea instance, which may not be worth it.
+Additionally, it requires you to mirror all the actions you need to your RIA Hub instance, which may not be worth it.
 Therefore, please use `self` only if you understand what you are doing.

 In earlier versions (`<= 1.19`), `DEFAULT_ACTIONS_URL` could be set to any custom URLs like `https://gitea.com` or `http://your-git-server,https://gitea.com`, and the default value was `https://gitea.com`.
 However, later updates removed those options, and now the only options are `github` and `self`, with the default value being `github`.
-However, if you want to use actions from other git server, you can use a complete URL in `uses` field, it's supported by Gitea (but not GitHub).
+However, if you want to use actions from other git server, you can use a complete URL in `uses` field, it's supported by RIA Hub (but not GitHub).
 Like `uses: https://gitea.com/actions/checkout@v4` or `uses: http://your-git-server/actions/checkout@v4`.

 ## Other (`other`)

-- `SHOW_FOOTER_VERSION`: **true**: Show Gitea and Go version information in the footer.
+- `SHOW_FOOTER_VERSION`: **true**: Show RIA Hub and Go version information in the footer.
 - `SHOW_FOOTER_TEMPLATE_LOAD_TIME`: **true**: Show time of template execution in the footer.
 - `SHOW_FOOTER_POWERED_BY`: **true**: Show the "powered by" text in the footer.
 - `ENABLE_SITEMAP`: **true**: Generate sitemap.